How To Write A Product Review: My Proven Sample Template

 The second is quite important.
 It’s your recommendation to buy.

 For example: I fully recommend buying Simple Traffic Solutions as I did and taking advantage of the offer to join the Inner Circle.

 The last part of this section is a Call To Action.
 You tell your reader what you want them to do next.
 For example:

-I love to hear the views of other bloggers and my friends who regularly visit my blog.
-Please leave a comment below if you have any tips or advice of your own you could add about writing product reviews.
+I’d love to hear how you write product reviews.
+Do you have any tips or advice of your own you could add about writing high converting product reviews.